Western wildfires: Crews make progress on huge Oregon blaze

 It estimated the new blaze already had burned nearly 4 square miles (10 square kilometers).

-New mandatory evacuation orders were issued Thursday in Plumas County west of the Nevada border as the Dixie Fire continued to grow explosively eastward.
+Mandatory evacuation orders were issued Thursday in Plumas County in the Sierra Nevada west of the Nevada line as the Dixie Fire continued to grow explosively eastward, becoming California’s largest wildfire so far this year.

 “This fire is outpacing us at moments,” Shannon Prather, the incident commander, said Thursday evening.

-The fire had burned nearly 177 square miles (458 square kilometers), destroyed at least eight buildings and threatened at least 1,500 more, fire officials said.
+The fire had burned more than 223 square miles (577 square kilometers) as of Friday morning, fire officials said.
+It destroyed at least eight buildings and threatened at least 1,500 more.

+Gov. Gavin Newsom’s office announced Thursday evening that the California Department of Forestry and Fire Protection acquired 12 additional firefighting aircraft, and nine were immediately dispatched to fires.
+Cal Fire now has more than 60 airplanes and helicopters.